Shelley Moore Capito: Political positions

 Capito has voted with her party 96% of the time.
 She is considered relatively moderate and has crossed the aisle on some votes.
 In 2017, The New York Times and The Washington Post reported that Capito was one of the three most moderate Republican senators according to a study by DW-NOMINATE.
-In June 2019, The Lugar Center and McCourt School of Public Policy ranked Capito the seventh most bipartisan member of Congress based on her tenure in the House and Senate.
-According to FiveThirtyEight, as of October 2022, Capito has voted with President Biden's position about 53.7% of the time.
+In 2023, The Lugar Center and McCourt School of Public Policy ranked Capito in the top fifth among senators for bipartisanship.
+According to FiveThirtyEight, as of January 2023, Capito had voted with President Biden's position about 56% of the time.

 Donald Trump's candidacy and presidency

-In 2016, Capito raised concerns about Trump's tone and rhetoric during the election.
-After the Access Hollywood tape emerged, Capito said he should "reexamine his candidacy."
+In 2016, Capito raised concerns about Trump's tone and rhetoric during his presidential campaign.
+After the Access Hollywood tape emerged, Capito said he should "reexamine his candidacy".
 But she later said she supported Trump for president.
-In 2020, Capito said she would be "impartial" and "fair" to both sides during Trump's Senate trial after his impeachment in the House, and voted to acquit him.
+In 2020, Capito said she would be "impartial" and "fair" to both sides during Trump's Senate trial after his second impeachment, and voted to acquit him.
 According to FiveThirtyEight, she had voted with the Trump administration's position 94.9% of the time.

 As of November 19, 2020, Capito had not publicly acknowledged that Joe Biden won the 2020 presidential election, though it had been called by all major media and analysts.
 By November 23, she issued a statement recognizing that Biden would be the next president.
-By December 5, she was among only 27 Congressional Republicans to acknowledge Biden as the winner of the election.
+By December 5, she was among only 27 congressional Republicans to acknowledge Biden as the winner of the election.
 Trump subsequently attacked them, calling them RINOs.

 On May 28, 2021, Capito voted against creating the January 6 commission.
-Asked about Trump's future role in the Republican Party, she said she partially blamed Trump for the "insurrection" and that she does not think he will be the GOP nominee for president in 2024.
+Asked about Trump's future role in the Republican Party, she said she partially blamed him for the "insurrection" and did not think he would be the Republican nominee for president in 2024.
+Capito eventually endorsed Trump in the 2024 election.

 Social policy

-Capito is a sponsor of the Gender Advancement in Pay (GAP) Act, saying, "it should be common sense that women and men get equal pay for equal work" and expressing concern about sex discrimination against women in the workplace.
+Capito is a sponsor of the Gender Advancement in Pay (GAP) Act, saying "it should be common sense that women and men get equal pay for equal work" and expressing concern about sex discrimination against women in the workplace.
 She is a sponsor of the Rural Access to Hospice Act to improve the quality, access, and retention of hospice facilities in rural parts of the nation.
 She opposes the Freedom to Vote Act which, among other reforms, would establish Election Day as a public holiday and "ensure states have early voting for federal elections, overhaul how congressional districts are redrawn and impose new disclosures on donations to outside groups active in political campaigns."
 On social policy, the National Journal gave Capito a score of 54% conservative and 43% liberal.